falcosecurity/evolution/README.md

 ### Special

 Finally, some repositories have a special meaning and do not fit the above scopes.
 They serve a particular purpose or function in the [falcosecurity](https://github.com/falcosecurity) organization and are curated by [core maintainers](./GOVERNANCE.md#core-maintainers).

+See [REPOSITORIES.md#special-scope](./REPOSITORIES.md#special-scope) for more information.

 <!-- REPOSITORY-SPECIAL-TABLE -->
 |                                 NAME                                  | STATUS |                                                    DESCRIPTION                                                    |